 While the rAga vistAra is a platform for exchanges between the violinist and the singer; the swara section is a collaboration between the singer and the mRidangist (and other percussion artists), and to a lesser extent, the violinist.
 The penultimate and ultimate swara cycles generally showcase a singer's laya abilities.
 The last sections of these swara cycles generally employ enjoyable arrangements of swaras, and are juxtaposed by appropriate beats by the percussion artists.
 These mathematically formed swaras can be called as "kORvai" or "muthayi" swaras.

-Except for the kORvai swaras, a singer is expected to sing what springs to his/her mind at that point of time. kORvai swaras may be rehearsed and practiced by a singer up-front.
+Except for the kORvai swaras, a singer is expected to sing what springs to his/her mind at that point of time. kORvai swaras may be rehearsed and practised by a singer up-front.
 The transition from extempore section to rehearsed section can be really tricky for a singer, since it needs to be so seamless that the listening experience remains unaffected.
 It is possible for experienced singers to bring about this 'point of inflection' in the most natural way

 In the upcoming posts, I'll sketch examples of kORvais in different tALas.